DarinJoshua-dev/Real-Trado/README.md

 # Real-Trado

-Real Trado DApp - Real Estate Trading DApp based on AI & Blockchain.
+Real Trado DApp - Real Estate Trading DApp based on AI and Blockchain.
 It is based on a decentralized blockchain network and has various AI Features.

 <img src="https://img.shields.io/badge/Contributors-3-violet">